ReST: A Plug-and-Play Spatially-Constrained Representation Enhancement Framework for Local-Life Recommendation

-In this section, we investigate the impact of various hyperparameters on model performance through extensive experiments.
-Specifically, we conduct experiments on: (1) different combinations of distance thresholds for positive and negative samples, (2) the number of hard negative samples $k$, (3) the number of clustering centers $c$ in k-means clustering, and (4) the contrastive learning loss weight $\lambda$.
-The experimental results and analyses are presented as follows.
+We investigate the impact of several hyperparameters on model performance: (1) distance thresholds for positive and negative samples, (2) the number of hard negative samples $k$, (3) the number of k-means clustering centers $c$, and (4) the contrastive learning loss weight $\alpha_2$.

-\textbf{Positive and negative sample distance thresholds.} As shown in Table~\ref{hy1}, we evaluate various combinations of distance thresholds for positive and negative samples.
-The best results are obtained with a positive threshold of 30\,km and a negative threshold of 10\,km, achieving an AUC of 0.7436 and NDCG@5 of 0.4345.
-This can be explained by two factors: (1) a larger positive threshold (30\,km) captures more diverse positive interactions within a reasonable geographic range, enhancing the model's understanding of user preferences while preserving relevance; and (2) a moderate negative threshold (10\,km) balances local and distant negatives, avoiding the limitations of a small threshold (5\,km) and the noise of a large threshold (30\,km).
-Without distance constraints, performance drops markedly (AUC = 0.6811), confirming that geographic proximity is critical in user--item interactions and highlighting the importance of incorporating such information in the sampling strategy.
+\textbf{Positive and negative sample distance thresholds.} Table~\ref{hy1} evaluates threshold combinations.
+The optimal configuration (30 km for positives and 10 km for negatives) yields AUC=0.7436, NDCG@5=0.4345.
+The 30,km positive threshold captures diverse interactions within a reasonable range.
+A 10,km negative threshold balances local and distant negatives, avoiding 5,km limitations and 30,km noise.
+Removing constraints entirely drops the AUC to 0.6811, confirming geographic proximity is critical for sampling.